Getting Started

 We can help!
 Here are our recommended steps to start your journey with therapy with confidence.

-If you find one of our therapists resonates with you, can request them.
+If you find one of our therapists resonates with you, you can request them.
 If you are not sure, we can help get you connected to the right match.
-Either way, to get started email us at [email protected].
+Either way, to get started call 207-553-2260 or email us at [email protected].
 We are happy to help!
 Please know that we tend to be quite busy but will do our very best to get you connected to someone in our practice who can meet your needs and has availability.
 If you are looking for support with something outside of our areas of expertise or requiring a higher level of care, please know that we will do our best to point you in a helpful direction that will best meet your needs.

 1. Find the right match